brendon1357/brendon1357/README.md

 # About Me

 Hello!
-My name is Brendon and I am current a senior computer science student at MUN.
+My name is Brendon and I am currently a senior computer science student at MUN.

 I am interested in programming, software development, software engineering, web development, etc...